unum-cloud/udisk/README.md

 Most important parameters:

-- `directory_main`: Where to keep the configs, schemas, data, and logs?
+- `directory`: Where to keep the configs, schemas, data, and logs?
 The boot drive?
 - `memory_limit`: How much RAM to use?
 80% of it?
 - `value_max_size`: How large the values can get?